Petersen graph: Constructions

-The Petersen graph is the complement of the line graph of $K_5$.
-It is also the Kneser graph $KG_{5,2}$; this means that it has one vertex for each 2-element subset of a 5-element set, and two vertices are connected by an edge if and only if the corresponding 2-element subsets are disjoint from each other.
-As a Kneser graph of the form $KG_{2n-1,n-1}$ it is an example of an odd graph.
+The Petersen graph is the complement of the line graph of K_{5}.
+It is also the Kneser graph KG_{5,2}; this means that it has one vertex for each 2-element subset of a 5-element set, and two vertices are connected by an edge if and only if the corresponding 2-element subsets are disjoint from each other.
+As a Kneser graph of the form KG_{2n−1,n−1} it is an example of an odd graph.

 Geometrically, the Petersen graph is the graph formed by the vertices and edges of the hemi-dodecahedron, that is, a dodecahedron with opposite points, lines and faces identified together.